 The TOU tiers won’t work for everyone particularly those with young families and you have to be mindful that any usage during the Peak periods is going to attract charges typically at double the normal supply rate tariffs.

-Therefore, you may be asking why bother with TOU tiers?
+Therefore, you may be asking why to bother with TOU tiers.
 To answer this – if you are regimented and prepared to re-think your energy timing and properly manage the usage then you can save money over and above that as opposed to standard block form tariffs.

 Only you can decide whether TOU tiers will save you money but as already mentioned – be aware the Peak period usage will typically cost double that of the normal supply tariff therefore consider carefully before proceeding with this type of tier.

-A side note that you may find mentioned on some retail energy providers’ websites relates to what is called a “Controlled Loads” (CL’s).
+A side note that you may find mentioned on some retail energy providers’ websites relates to what is called “Controlled Loads” (CLs).

 Simply CLs usually relate to Off-Peak Hot Water Storage Systems (HWS) and don’t have any direct relationship to TOU tiers but are Off-Peak tiers that are remotely controlled by the applicable supply authority.